ibm-cloud-docs/discovery/connect.md

 -  `organization_url` - The `organization_url` of the source that these credentials connect to.
 -  `site_collection_path` - The `site_collection_path` of the source that these credentials connect to.
--  `username` - The `client_id` of the source that these credentials connect to.
+-  `username` - The `username` to connect to the SharePoint Online SiteCollection to crawl.
 This user must have access to all sites and lists that need to be crawled and indexed.
 -  `password` - The `password` of the source that these credentials connect to.
 This value is never returned and is only used when creating or modifying credentials.

 When identifying the credentials, it might be useful to consult the [Microsoft SharePoint developer documentation ![External link icon](../../icons/launch-glyph.svg "External link icon")](https://docs.microsoft.com/en-us/sharepoint/dev/){: new_window}.

 Other items to note when crawling Microsoft SharePoint Online:

--  To crawl SharePoint, the `Crawl User` account must have `SiteCollection Administrator` permissions.
+-  To crawl SharePoint, the `username` account does not need `SiteCollection Administrator` permissions.
 -  When crawling SharePoint, you will need the list of SharePoint site collection paths that you want to crawl. {{site.data.keyword.discoveryshort}} does not support folder paths as an input.
+-  It is recommended that you use the default Azure Active Directory (Azure AD) authentication.
+The username for the default Azure AD authentication is in the form of `<username>@<domain>.onmicrosoft.com`.
+If you do not have an Azure AD username, contact your SharePoint site administrator.

 ## Web Crawl
 {: #connectwebcrawl}